kelvin84hk/Decentralized-Star-Notary/README.md

 ## Run the dapp

-1. Install Nodejs and Metamask chrome extenstion with accounts set up
+1. Install Nodejs and Metamask chrome extension with accounts set up
 2. Open a terminal and cd to ```app```
 3. run ```npm install web3``` and  ```npm install --save-dev webpack```
 4. run ```npm run dev``` and goto http://localhost:8080/ in your Chrome browser